FBAR Bitcoin (2017- 2018) – Important Cryptocurrency Reporting Tips

 Closing The Account is Not Your Best Strategy

-One of the first things we learned in law school many years ago is that putting the fire out when a small is much better than letting it turn into a raging inferno.
+One of the first things we learned in law school many years ago is that putting the fire out when it is small, is much better than letting it turn into a raging inferno.
 So, maybe you had some unreported accounts and are bordering on willful/reckless disregard.
 In other words, you would not qualify for the streamlined program.

 Most individuals’ immediate reaction is to run away, close the account, and hope the IRS is none the wiser.
-This is not a good strategy for the simple reason that the moment you close the account and transfer the money after either you received a FATCA Letter, or otherwise came into knowledge about the reporting requirement – you are setting yourself up for intense fines and penalties.
+This is not a good strategy for the simple reason that the moment you close the account and transfer the money after having had knowledge about the reporting requirement – you are setting yourself up for intense fines and penalties.

 If the IRS wants to, they can try to obtain subpoena in order to essentially investigate your electronic footprints.
 This may include analyzing your computers, electronic data, phone data, etc. to determine whether you had the knowledge about reporting at the time you closed the account.